telosnetwork/telos-docs/docs/learn/voting_guide/telos_mobile_app.md

 Powering up your account (Optional)

-For those of you that have rarely interacted with the native Telos blockchain, either because you are jumping over from Telos EVM or just created a new account, you may have to add CPU, NET or RAM to make it fully operational and gain access to the virtual feeless Telos network.
+For those of you that have rarely interacted with the native Telos blockchain, either because you are jumping over from Telos EVM or just created a new account, you may have to add CPU, NET, or RAM to make it fully operational and gain access to the virtual feeless Telos network.

-Insufficient resources may result in an error messages.
+Insufficient resources may result in an error message.
 To resolve error messages visit the RAM & CPU & NET resource guides
 - [How to manage RAM](docs/learn/resource_management_guide/ram.md)
 - [How to manage CPU and NET](docs/learn/resource_management_guide/cpu-net.md).